souravcodes1080/souravcodes1080/README.md

 - 🎓 Bachelors in CSE - 2025

-- 💼 Intern at Groveous Informatics (July 2023 - September 2023)
+- 💼 Intern at Groveus Informatics (July 2023 - September 2023)

 - 💞️ Specializing in dynamic front-end framework like React.